What is Azure Event Grid?

 - Pay-per-event - Pay only for the amount you use Event Grid.

-- High throughput - Build high-volume workloads on Event Grid with support for millions of events per second.
+- High throughput - Build high-volume workloads on Event Grid.

 - Built-in Events - Get up and running quickly with resource-defined built-in events.